Our Safer Recruitment Policy is published in full below but is also available to download as a pdf file: Shrewsbury School's Safer Recruitment Policy

 Job Descriptions and Person Specifications

 The person specification is of equal importance and informs the selection decision.
 It details the skills, experience, abilities and expertise that are required to do the job.
-The person specification will include a specific reference to suitability to work with children.
+The person specification will include a specific reference to suitability to work with children in a boarding environment.

 Please note that no questions will be asked about health or medical fitness prior to any offer of employment being made.

 Any discrepancies or anomalies will be followed up.
 Direct contact by phone will be undertaken with each referee to verify the reference.

 The School does not accept open references, testimonials or references from relatives.

 There will be a face-to-face interview wherever possible, and a minimum of two interviewers will see the applicants for the vacant position.
 The interview process will explore the applicant’s ability to carry out the job description and meet the person specification.
 It will enable the panel to explore any anomalies or gaps which have been identified in order to satisfy themselves that the chosen applicant can meet the safeguarding criteria (in line with Safer Recruitment Training).